Jonniebarnsley/hpc/bisicles/README.md

 ## Build BISICLES

 BISICLES is more or less ready to compile out the box.
 However, if you plan to use the GIA functionality in BISICLES, you will need to add a flag so that the compiler doesn't skip the GIA sections of the source code.
 Probably the best place to include this will be in `$BISICLES_HOME/master/mk/Make.defs.archer2`.
-Add the line:
+Open this file and add the line:

 ```bash
 CPPFLAGS += -DBUELERGIA